 Mastery Prep Practice ACT (Grades 9-11) - Practice ACTs are for early high school students.
 Results are a measure of current academic progress.
-Administered on October 3, 2017 at no cost for students.
+Administered on October 1, 2019 at no cost for students.

-ACT (Grades 11 & 12) - Curriculum-and-standards-based educational and career planning tool that assesses student's academic readiness for college.
+ACT (Grades 10-12) - Curriculum-and-standards-based educational and career planning tool that assesses student's academic readiness for college.
 Results can be used for college admission and scholarship purposes as well as to meet mandated state graduation assessment requirements.
-A live version is administered at no cost to seniors on October 3rd and to juniors on April 27th during regular school hours at the student's home campus.
-Note that students can register at their own cost for test administrations on Saturdays in September, October, December, February, April, and June at www.act.org.
+A live version is administered at no cost to seniors on October 1st and to juniors on February 25th and some sophomores on March 24th during regular school hours at the student's home campus.
+Note that students can register at their own cost for test administrations on Saturdays in September, October, December, February, April, and July at www.act.org.

 PSAT (Grades 9-11) - Voluntary assessment that measures skills in the areas of reading, math and writing/language.
 Results are utilized to determine student strengths and weaknesses on skills necessary for college study as well as to qualify for National Merit status the junior year.
-Administered with a potential cost to students during regular school hours on October 11th at the student's home campus.
+Administered with a potential cost to students during regular school hours on October 16th at the student's home campus.